DavyJonesLocker/ember-cli-proxy-fixtures/README.md

 This is only intended for use with the test suite.
-The idea is in some cases you may be running your integration tests against a live server taht is also running in its test environment.
+The idea is in some cases you may be running your integration tests against a live server that is also running in its test environment.
 Making those requests, even though it is local, can add up for a large integration suite.
 Especially if you are blocking requests on database rollbacks and fixture inserts.
 If you are controlling these via API endpoints on the